-Grab healthy snacks over junk food2
+Grab healthy snacks over junk food

 A healthy diet helps you avoid cavities and gum disease.
 Fresh fruits and vegetables, yogurt, cheese, nuts and whole grains are good for your body and your mouth.
 Limit the amount of sugary and high carbohydrate food and drinks you consume because they help produce bacteria that leads to bad breath and cavities.
-Learn more about foods that claim to be healthy but have high sugar content.

 If you need something sweet, try sugar-free gum.
 It helps increase saliva, your body's natural defense against mouth bacteria.